Are you looking for a checklist for starting a non-CDL business delivery service?

 Conclusion: follow the non-CDL delivery business checklist

-So, if you own a car, a box truck, a sprinter van, or cargo van, you can follow the above checklist to start your delivery service.
+So, if you own a box truck, a sprinter van, or cargo van, you can follow the above checklist to start your non-CDL business delivery service.